xzxADIxzx/Little-Database/README.md

 To stop a task, you need to send LDR with a *stop action* at the beginning.
 Example: `database stop increase`

+### Math Actions
+Math actions is more for tasks so you don't have to get the value from the database and modify it locally each time.
+You could run a task that itself can perform some simple mathematical operations on a value.